5 Dealing with messy data

 (Click here to go to the solution.)

-5.4 Working with factors
+5.4 Working with categorical data and factors

-In Sections 2.6.2 and 2.8 we looked at how to analyse and visualise categorical data, i.e data where the variables can take a fixed number of possible values that somehow correspond to groups or categories.
+In Sections 2.6.2 and 2.8 we looked at how to analyse and visualise categorical data, i.e., data where the variables can take a fixed number of possible values that somehow correspond to groups or categories.
 But so far we haven’t really gone into how to handle categorical variables in R.

 Categorical data is stored in R as factor variables.
 You may ask why a special data structure is needed for categorical data, when we could just use character variables to represent the categories.
-Indeed, the latter is what R does by default, e.g. when creating a data.frame object or reading data from .csv and .xlsx files.
+Indeed, the latter is what R does by default, e.g., when creating a data.frame object or reading data from .csv and .xlsx files.

 Let’s say that you’ve conducted a survey on students’ smoking habits.
-The possible responses are Never, Occasionally, Regularly and Heavy.
+The possible responses are Never, Occasionally, Regularly, and Heavy.
 From 10 students, you get the following responses:

 smoke <- c("Never", "Never", "Heavy", "Never", "Occasionally",